 That Dane Bar

 Rogue the Great Dane and his business partner, Lisa, opened the doors of That Dane Bar in 2018.
 Pups can play in the ball pit and on the agility equipment at this 3,500-square-foot park, while humans enjoy a frosty glass of beer.
 Single entry is $10.

 From the pool tables, head for the palm trees!
-Fido can enjoy tropical surroundings during his visit to Lake Havasu City at The Nautical Beachfront Resort.
-Nightly rates start at $155.
+Fido can enjoy tropical surroundings during his visit to Lake Havasu City in his own island paradise.

 Barx Parx is one of Sin City's favorite canine hangouts.
-At just over 6,000 square-feet, Fido will be entertained for hours sniffing out the hidden gems of this indoor park.
-The social space is separated into one area for active and large dogs, and another for gentler and smaller pups, both stocked full of toys and agility equipment.
+With 12,000 square feet of space to explore, Fido will be entertained for hours sniffing out the hidden gems of this indoor park.
+Barx Parx is separated into one area for active and large dogs, and another for gentler and smaller pups, both stocked full of toys and agility equipment.
 The park also serves snacks, craft beer and other drinks for owners to enjoy.
 Single entry is $18.95.